-OVERVIEW: In the city of Boston, one of this funder’s two focus regions, Bennett exclusively supports youth causes.
-It funds programs that help teens get and stay connected to the community and boost the skills they need to be successful adults.
+OVERVIEW: The Bennett Family Foundation supports programs that help teens get and stay connected to the community and boost the skills they need to be successful adults in Boston.

 FUNDING AREAS: Youth, teens

-PROFILE: The Bennett Family Foundation was established in 2004 and is also known as the Eleanore Bennett Charitable Trust I. It is one of two charitable trusts established by the bequest of Mabel Eleanore Newbold Bennett.
+PROFILE: Established in 2004, the Bennett Family Foundation is also known as the Eleanore Bennett Charitable Trust I. It is one of two charitable trusts established by the bequest of Mabel Eleanore Newbold Bennett.
 The foundation’s fortune came from the business Continental Felt, which Eleanore and brother William Newbold were partners in.
 The siblings owned and operated the New York-based company, which has since been dissolved.
 Bennett passed away in 2004 at the age of 92.
 The funder’s Boston grantmaking revolves around youth and teens.